Rhubarb Crumble Ice Cream

 My Rhubarb Crumble Ice Cream is made up of three elements, none of them difficult.

-- Rhubarb cooked with sugar then pureed.
+• Rhubarb cooked with sugar until very soft.

 We make each element separately, then combine them into a sweet treat that everyone will love.

 Before you churn the ice cream, all the elements should be cold.
 For convenience, I often make the vanilla base and rhubarb puree the day before, giving them plenty of time to chill.
-This also nudges me to remember to put the ice cream inner in the freezer!
+This also nudges me to remember to put the ice cream inner in the freezer.

 STEP 1: MAKE THE VANILLA ICE CREAM BASE

-For this you’ll need whole milk, sugar, double cream, and vanilla extract or paste.
+For this you’ll need whole milk, caster sugar, double cream, and vanilla extract or paste.
 My ice cream maker is for small batches so my recipe will serve 4 – 6.
 If you have a larger capacity machine, you could double the quantities shown in the recipe card at the end.

 STEP 2: MAKE THE RHUBARB PUREE

+For my recipe you’ll need 300 grams of rhubarb.
+That’s the weight after you’ve removed any leaves or bases.
 You can use either early season rhubarb or that which comes later.
 The early season is bright red and will make a strikingly coloured puree.
-Later rhubarb is greener, like my homegrown pictured below, and cooks to a more golden hue.
+Later rhubarb is greener and cooks to a more golden hue.
 But I think it tastes just as good.

 Put the chopped rhubarb into a shallow-ish saucepan (so it cooks quicker) with a tablespoon of water and some sugar.
 Tastes will naturally vary as to how sweet you want to make the rhubarb.
 Different varieties and batches of rhubarb will also vary in sourness.
 I find 125 grams of sugar is usually right for me.
 But you could start with 100 grams and add more if needed.